isgood-dev/wavey/README.md

 </div>

 ## About
 Wavey is a music player that lets you play music (or any audio) onto your device.
 It has many features to make your experience better!
-Some noteable feature are:
+Some noteable features are:

 * Easy-to-use user interface
 * Music playback